DominikMatuszek/internship-task-openx/README.md

 The loss used was sparse categorical crossentropy, the optimizer was Adam and the activation function on the last layer was softmax.
 Activation functions on other layers were ReLU functions.
 Due to limited resources, I didn't include those in the hyperparameter search.

-Furthermore, because of the unbalanced nature of the dataset, I had thought that the model might benefit from setting class weights; because of that I had used the `get_class_weights` function from `load_data.py` to calculate the class weights for the model to train with.
+Furthermore, because of the unbalanced nature of the dataset, I had thought that the model might benefit from setting class weights; because of that, I used the `get_class_weights` function from `load_data.py` to calculate the class weights for the model to train with.

 That approach, however, failed after 3 hours of hyperparameter tuning.